-The last VW e-Golf rolled off the production line at the Gläserne Manufaktur (Transparent Factory) in Dresden, Germany today.
-The electric car was manufactured at the Volkswagen plant in Wolfsburg, Germany as well, until summer this year.
+The last VW e-Golf rolled off the production line at the Gläserne Manufaktur (Transparent Factory) in Dresden, Germany on December 23, 2020, and prior to that, reports had emerged in the USA that VW will not continue selling the e-Golf for 2021 as it focuses on the ID.4.
+The e-Golf was manufactured at the Volkswagen plant in Wolfsburg, Germany as well, until summer 2020.

+The e-Golf had its best year in the USA in 2019 with over 4,860 units sold.
 Volkswagen launched the e-Golf in 2014, initially making it in Wolfsburg.
+US sales started from 2015.
 It was in March 2017 when it started producing it in Dresden, to meet the high demand.
 In all, the company produced 1,45,561 units in a period of more than seven years.
 The Dresden facility rolled out 50,401 of these units.

 Video Source: youtube.com/VWS Glaeserne Manufaktur